 He is Music Director of Edinburgh Studio Opera and is Artistic Director and Head of Strings and Chamber Music at St Mary’s Music School in Edinburgh.
-He broadcasts regularly on BBC Radio 3 and has recorded for Linn Records, Unicorn-Kanchana and Delphian Records in a series of highly successful recordings of music by Judith Weir and Nigel Osborne.
+He broadcasts regularly on BBC Radio 3 and has recorded for Deutsche Grammophon, Linn Records, Unicorn-Kanchana and Delphian Records in a series of highly successful recordings of music by Judith Weir and Nigel Osborne.
 His recordings with Hebrides Ensemble of music by Sir Peter Maxwell Davies which have both reached no 1 and no3 respectively in the classical music charts.

 Please enjoy a selection of my past and recent performances.